skylerto/CatchUp/README.md

-CatchUp
+Glazba
 =======

-CatchUp is an Electron app to manage developer talks.
+Glazba (Music) is an Electron app to manage developer talks.

 ## Why